 Required Equipment & Textbooks: HP-12c, Hp-17bII or HP-19bII calculator; Appraisal of Rural Property, 2nd Edition

-Optional Textbooks: Valuing Rural America; Appraisal of Real Estate, Thirteenth Edition; Dictionary of Real Estate Appraisal, Fifth Edition
+Optional Textbooks: Valuing Rural America; Appraisal of Real Estate, Fifteenth Edition; Dictionary of Real Estate Appraisal, Fifth Edition

 Contact Hours: 27 hours + 3 hour exam